denzelrenner/LIFE4136-Group1-Rotation2/README.md

 3.Produced a multiple sequence alignment by navigating to the tool bar and selecting Alignment: Alignment -> Align by ClustalW -> select all -> used default parameters except for Delay Divergent Cutoff (%) and selected 45%.

-4.Next, selected Data -> Phylogenetic Analysis from the tool bar then produced a phylogenetic tree by selecting Phylogeny from the toolbar -> Construct/Test Neighbour-Joining Tree with the following parameters
+4.Next, selected Data -> Phylogenetic Analysis from the tool bar then produced a phylogenetic tree by selecting Phylogeny from the toolbar -> Construct/Test Neighbour-Joining Tree with the following parameterss

 ```
 1. Test of Phylogeny: Bootstrap method